-My research is focused on the security and governance of emerging technologies in the life sciences.
-Much of my work explores synthetic biology, often identified as the area of the life sciences most susceptible to misuse, but I also examine other emerging fields like genome editing, potentially pandemic pathogens and neurobiology.
+My research focuses on biological threats and on the security and governance of emerging technologies in the life sciences.
+Much of my work is focused on synthetic biology, often identified as the area of the life sciences most susceptible to misuse, but I also examine other emerging fields like genome editing, potentially pandemic pathogens and neurobiology.
 My efforts to minimise biological threats involve regular engagement with scientists, governments and the United Nations.
 King’s recently released a ‘spotlight’ video about my work: “Can we stop the threat of biological weapons?’

 My work is theoretically driven, empirically informed and policy-relevant.
 It draws on a range of methods from participant observation, interviews and documentary analysis, to archival research, database searches and statistical analysis.
 I am committed to rigorous and responsible research that contributes to addressing the significant social, political and security challenges of developments in the life sciences.
 Responding to these challenges rarely involve simple, reductive or straightforward answers; and so I embrace interdisciplinary perspectives and learning, as well as collaborative research.